motion-canvas/motion-canvas/CONTRIBUTING.md

 ## Reporting a bug

 Before you submit an issue, please search [the issue tracker][issues].
-An issue for your problem might already exist and the discussion might inform you of workarounds readily available.
+An issue for your problem might already exist, and the discussion might inform you of readily available workarounds.

 You can file new issues by [selecting an issue template][new-issue] and filling out the necessary information.